 What We Treat

 The Mount Sinai Pediatric Pulmonary Center applies an evidence-based approach in the treatment and management of a broad spectrum of respiratory disorders.
-With a specific commitment to successful outcomes, the Center's multidisciplinary team of top-ranked pediatric professionals offer comprehensive evaluation and treatment and perform inpatient and outpatient consultations for chronic respiratory problems such as:
+With a specific commitment to successful outcomes, the Center's multidisciplinary team of top-ranked pediatric professionals offers comprehensive evaluation and treatment, and performs both inpatient and outpatient consultations for chronic respiratory problems such as:

 At the Pediatric Pulmonary Center, our pediatric specialists commit to ensuring that a diagnosis of asthma need not mean a childhood of limited activity.
 Our comprehensive team approach applies advanced treatments and medications that make control of asthma a reality.
 We perform pulmonary function testing, and we provide essential components—education and support services—to family members.

 All patients admitted to Kravis Children’s Hospital for an asthma attack receive one-on-one, point-of-care educational and social services by Joanna Cabrera, MSW and Gabriela Espinosa, MSW.
 Such educational services are also readily available in the outpatient setting by certified asthma educators, and Social Work Services for the Division, including education and referral for community resources which are provided by Gabriela Espinosa, MSW.

 In addition to “routine” asthma care, the Division hosts a specialized clinic to diagnose and manage patients with asthma who are failing aggressive conventional therapy.
 Coordinated by Samantha Rose, PNP, the Complex Asthma Clinic routinely administers non-steroid based therapies (i.e. monoclonal antibodies) and actively runs study protocols (i.e. fungal-associated asthma) for the most severely affected patients.